PipedreamHQ/pipedream/docs/docs/quickstart/email-yourself/README.md

 # Email yourself on new RSS items

 Next, let's create a workflow triggered on app events.
-This example builds on concepts covered in [previous sections](/quickstart/) and will cover how to:
+This example builds on concepts introduced in [previous sections](/quickstart/) and will cover how to:

 [[toc]]